 Many-to-many relationships

-A many-to-many relationship describes the case where multiple records in one object class are related to multiple objects in another object class.
+A many-to-many relationship describes the case where multiple records in one are related to multiple objects in another object class.

 A Person has many Skills, and each Skill has many Persons.